The Anatomy of Equanimity

 Light automation is fine.
 It is okay to automate something that, as soon as the automation breaks, you can shrug and carry on doing it manually instead.
 “Make a new commonplace file and title it with today’s date” is fine.
 “Find all mentions of this file and update them to the new title” is fine.
 “Bidirectionally sync all links and backlinks for all files” is too much.

-Interlude vii interlude 1— Durable Lifestyles
+Interlude viii interlude 1— Durable Lifestyles

 placeholder for a chapter about generally not investing too much of yourself in a life that depends on the continued goodwill of some company; whether it’s for your personal systems, your leisure, or your career. plain text is yours forever; proprietary saas might irrecoverably corrupt your life’s data. tabletop gaming is yours forever; your online game of choice might be laid to waste tomorrow. computer science or storytelling expertise are yours forever; the online marketplace you base your living on might become untenable.